This information describes the skills your child is likely to develop between birth and 3 months of age.

 Learning, Thinking, and Problem Solving Skills

-- Watches people's eyes and mouth when they speak
+- Watches a person's eyes and mouth when he or she speaks.

 Speech, Language, and Communication Skills

-- Make sure your baby spends time on their tummy when they are awake.
+- Make sure your child spends time on his or her tummy when he or she is awake.

-- Look at your baby's face and make eye contact.
+- Look at your child's face and make eye contact.

-- Help your baby play with their hands together.
+- Help your child play with their hands together.

-- Have your baby play with toys that have sounds and lights.
+- Have your child play with toys that have sounds and lights.

-- Cannot lift his or her head when lying on their tummy
+- Cannot lift his or her head when lying on his or her tummy.

 Monday through Friday, 8:00 am to 6:00 pm